The Texas B-On-Time Loan Program

 Designed to Encourage Students to Finish Their Degrees On Time With Good Grades

-The Texas B-On-Time (BOT) Loan Program provides zero-interest loans to Texas residents attending colleges in Texas.
+The Texas B-On-Time (BOT) Loan Program provides zero-interest loans to Texas residents attending 4-year colleges in Texas.
 Since the program is designed to encourage Texas students to be on time for graduation while meeting high grade standards, the loan can be forgiven for students who meet certain requirements.